kyeser/bibliographies/posthumanism-music.md

 * Evans, Claire L. 2014.
 “The Sound of (Posthuman) Music.” *Vice*, May 15, 2014. https://www.vice.com/en_us/article/epgbz4/projekt-melody-hentai-anime-camgirl-chaturbate.
 * Hauskeller, Michael, Thomas D. Philbeck, and Curtis D. Carbonell, eds.
 2015. *‌The Palgrave Handbook of Posthumanism in Film and Television*.
 Houndmills, Basingstoke, Hampshire: Palgrave Macmillan.
 * Hayles, N. Katherine.
 1999. *How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics*.
 Chicago: The University of Chicago Press.
+* Kramer, Lawrence.
+2013.
+“Classical Music for the Posthuman Condition.”
+In *The Oxford Handbook of New Audiovisual Aesthetics*, edited by John Richardson, Claudia Gorbman, and Carol Vernallis, 39–52.
 * Lillvis, Kristen.
 2017. *Posthuman Blackness and the Black Female Imagination*.
 Athens: University of Georgia Press.
 * McFarlane, Anna, Graham J. Murphy, and Lars Schmeink, eds.
 2020. *The Routledge Companion to Cyberpunk Culture*.
 New York: Routledge.
 [See chap.
 29 “Music” by Nicholas C. Laudadio; chap.
 33 “Posthumanism(s)” by Julia Grillmayr.]
 * Ploeger, Daniël.
 2011.
 “Sonic Prosthetics: Exploring Posthuman Personal Space in Digital Performance.” *International Journal of Performance Arts and Digital Media* 7 (2): 155–69.